 The exhibition will be the work of artist Monica Petzal.
 A painter, printmaker and art historian, Monica trained at Sussex University, the Royal College of Art and Camberwell College of Art.
-She has had a varied career as a curator, critic and practicing artist.
 Full details can be found at: https://monicapetzal.com/about/

 What will be in it

-A diverse exhibition, it will include printmaking, drawing and painting made by the artist in 2017 and 2018 specifically for the exhibition.
-All the visual work will be supported by text panels and original documents and photographs from the artist’s family archive and other sources.
-It will also include rare film footage from the Steven Spielberg Archive and the State University Library Dresden, for which permission has already been given.
+A diverse exhibition, it will be print and mixed media-based work made by the artist specifically for the exhibition.
+The visual work will be supported by text panels, original documents and photographs and objects from the artist’s family archive.
+It will also include video created by the artist and rare film footage from the Steven Spielberg Archive and the State University Library Dresden.

-There will also be approximately 20 works by German Expressionist artist Conrad Felixmüller; prints, drawings and a watercolour, many of which will form the artist’s bequest to the Leicester German Expressionist collection.
-There will be a full colour catalogue to accompany the exhibition.
+There will be 20 works by German Expressionist artist Conrad Felixmüller; prints, drawings and a watercolour, some of which will form the artist’s bequest to the Leicester German Expressionist collection.
+One work, at least, will be donated to the collection at the time of the exhibition.